SLIPO-EU/FAGI/README.md

 Tested with git version 1.9.1 and Apache Maven 3.3.3

 ### Run Fagi-gis from command line
-Go to config.properties inside the resources folder and change the configuration as you need.
+Go to resources directory and change the spec.xml and rules.xml as described below.

 Then go to the target directory of the project and run: